darienmt/darienmt.github.io/_posts/2016-12-17-local-docker-with-centos-7.markdown

 You should see CentOS Linux 7 operating system as part of the "docker info" output.

-It was a long journey to get here, but you could convert a not-too-used machine to a docker host, and start deploying any personal projects you could have there.
+It was a long journey to get here, but I could convert a not-too-used machine to a docker host, and start deploying to it.
+I hope this will be useful to somebody in the same situation.

 Enjoy!